Strategy for Human Design. entrepreneur, futurist, digital strategist, behaviorist, author, researcher, investor, adviser, mentor, and professor

 The first interaction with digital for fun was with the Atari 2600 in 1978 days, weeks, months of playing backgammon, Pac-Man, and Mario Brothers.

 My first personal encounter with a computer was a Commodore 64 in 1982.
 My brother was learning to program and wrote a program for an animated graphic to tease my sister, Joanne.
 I felt a twinge to learn this new world.

 I deeply admire my family’s entrepreneurial roots.
 My grandfather, Al Ricciardi’s family farmed and owned Aunt Jenny’s Pizza parlor.
 My grandmother, Grace Ricciardi earned more money than my grandfather -Grace worked for Uniroyal.
 Elaine Ricciardi founded Pathfinder, a group home dedicated to adults with special needs.
 My aunt also owned a music store.
-My cousin, Carla Schneider created, design a profitable baby brand, the WubbaNub baby pacifier.
-Ed Spataro creates hand made kitchenwares.
-Joanne Spataro Fried along with her husband, Scott founded a local power washing business.
+My cousin, Carla Schneider created, and design a profitable baby brand, the WubbaNub baby pacifier.
+Ed Spataro creates handmade kitchenware.
+Joanne Spataro Fried along with her husband, Scott founded a local power-washing business.

 I draw from my vast education, experiences, and challenges.
 I provide awareness of the implications that digital/technology will have on the future, humans, and the environment.
-To stress that we take a mindful, human, and environmental centric approach to creating technology.
-I know we will merge with machines but will we build into our programs the sensitivity toward the environment.
+To stress that we take a mindful, human, and environmental-centric approach to create technology.
+I know we will merge with machines but will we build into our programs the sensitivity toward the environment?